ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_LegalServCorp_v_VelazquezDissent.txt.md

 carried into effect, the legislature would not pass the residue independently, and some parts are unconstitutional, all the provisions which as thus dependent, conditional or connected, must fall with them.&quot; Warren v.
-Mayor and Aldermen of Charlestown, 68 Mass.
+Mayor and Aldermen of <ignore  id='undefined'>Charlestown</ignore>, 68 Mass.
 84, 99 (1854).
 It is clear to me that the LSC Act&#x27;s funding of welfare benefits suits and its prohibition on suits challenging or defending the